franzbu/EnhancedSpaces.spoon/README.md

 ## Note

-SpaceHammer has only been tested on a single display, so if you use more than one physical monitor, unexpected behavior is possible.
+SpaceHammer has only been tested on a single display, so if you use more than one physical monitor, expect the unexpected.